Spider-Man: India: Plot summary

 Pavitr Prabhakar, a simple Indian boy from a remote village, moves to Mumbai with his Aunt Maya and Uncle Bhim to study after getting half a scholarship.
-His parents died some years ago.
+His parents died a couple of years ago.
 Other students at his new school tease him and hit him for his studious nature and village background.
 He knows his Uncle Bhim is struggling to support him and his aunt Maya, and pay his school fees.
 Only Meera Jain, a popular girl from his school, befriends him.
 Meanwhile, a local crime lord named Nalin Oberoi uses an amulet to perform an ancient ritual in which he is possessed by a demon committed to opening a gate for other demons to invade Earth.
-While being chased by bullies, Pavitr Prabhakar encounters an ancient yogi who grants him the powers of a spider, in order to fight the evil that threatens the world.
-While discovering his powers, Pavitr Prabhakar refuses to help a woman being attacked by several men.
-He leaves the place, but comes back when he hears his uncle cry out, and discovers that he has been slain.
+While being chased by bullies, Pavitr encounters an ancient yogi who grants him the powers of a spider, in order to fight the evil that threatens the world.
+While discovering his powers, Pavitr refuses to help a woman being attacked by several men.
+He leaves the place, but comes back when he hears his uncle cry out, and discovers that he has been killed.
 He learns that Bhim was stabbed when he tried to help the woman.
-Pavitr Prabhakar understands that with great power comes great responsibility, and swears to use his powers for the good of others.
+Pavitr understands that with great power comes great responsibility, and promises to use his powers for the good of others.

 Nalin Oberoi briefly becomes human again and transforms a mild-mannered doctor into a demon with four magical tentacles (the Indian version of Doctor Octopus), and sends him to kill Spider-Man, as instructed by the demon voices.
 Doc Ock fails, and Spider-Man makes his public debut as a hero.
 He is, however, labeled a threat by the newspapers.

 Oberoi kidnaps Pavitr Prabhakar's aunt, taking her to a refinery outside Mumbai.
 There he betrays Doctor Octopus, blasting him into the ocean with a ray.
 Spider-Man arrives and fights Oberoi, who has also kidnapped Meera.
 He drops both Maya and Meera from the top of the refinery.
 Spider-Man dives for his aunt, but fails to rescue Meera, who is saved by Doctor Octopus.
 Pavitr reveals his identity to Meera and asks her to take his aunt to safety.

 Oberoi gets rid of Doctor Octopus for good and touches Spider-Man with the amulet.
 A Venom-like creature emerges from the amulet and tries to lure Spider-Man to the dark side.
 Pavitr remembers his uncle's saying about responsibility and rejects the evil.
 By doing so, the link between the demons and Oberoi is shattered, and he becomes human again.
 Spider-Man throws the amulet into the ocean, and Oberoi is sent to a mental institution.

 Peace is restored to Mumbai eventually.
 Pavitr Prabhakar begins a romance with Meera, and is shown celebrating the festival Diwali with his aunt.
 The story ends with a quote from the Bhagavad Gita, showing the Venom-Demon still alive.